wu-sung/dxl/README.md

 dependency : ros2 foxy, dynamixel C++ SDK, cmake 3.16

-Publisher node receive a motion command from keyboard and publishes velocity commands of dynamixel using a ros2 interface geometry_msgs/msg/Vector3.
+Publisher node receives a motion command from keyboard and publishes velocity commands of dynamixel using a ros2 interface geometry_msgs/msg/Vector3.

 Subscriber node subscribes the velocity command topic and sends it to dynamixel.